-Warwickshire Police and Crime Commissioner Philip Seccombe has unveiled his Police and Crime Plan for consultation with communities and partners across the county.
+Warwickshire Police and Crime Commissioner Philip Seccombe has unveiled his Police and Crime Plan.

-The plan, which aims to create a safer, more secure Warwickshire, sets out the Commissioner’s aims for the next four years and shows how he will work with Warwickshire Police, partner agencies and the public to improve crime and community safety.
+The plan, which aims to create a safer, more secure Warwickshire, sets out the Commissioner’s aims for his term of office and shows how he will work with Warwickshire Police, partner agencies and the public to improve crime and community safety.

 The document identifies the Commissioner’s four key objectives:

 “No one asks to become a victim of crime and it is therefore vital that they receive the right level of service and support when they do.
 As Commissioner I also recognise that some people see themselves as victims, others as survivors of crime, be they individuals or businesses.
 I will put them at the heart of the criminal justice system and make them the central focus for Warwickshire Police and partner agencies at all stages, to assist victims and survivors of crime to cope, recover and achieve justice.”

 “Residents and businesses have made it repeatedly clear to me that they want to feel the police are a visible part of their community.
 A key part of my police and crime plan is a commitment to increasing the numbers of police officers, special constables, and Police Community Support Officers (PCSOs).
 Warwickshire Police is however one workforce and it is important to recognise that none of the work of our frontline staff would be possible without the support of police staff, who may appear less obviously visible to the public but are nonetheless vital to an effective and efficient service.”